Harzan/Testrepo/README.md

 # Testrepo
-My first test
+My second test
-I tried to make a brach here to learn stuff
+Now I repeat stuff so I do not forget